Raghavan098/Loupe/README.md

 ## Status

 Early development.
 Currently: PDF rendering foundation (load a PDF, render via PDF.js, selectable text layer), a Settings screen for saving a per-provider API key, and a streaming chat panel — select text in the document and choose "Insert into chat" or "Explain" to get an LLM response.
 There's also screenshot-to-explain: toggle "Screenshot" in the toolbar, drag a box over any region of the page (a figure, diagram, equation), and add the capture to the chat as an image attachment sent to a vision-capable model.

-Dark mode and local persistence are being built next, one at a time.
+The chat panel supports multiple named conversations per PDF: use the "+" icon to start a new one, or the history icon to browse and resume earlier ones for the currently open document.
+Titles are generated automatically by the LLM after each conversation's first exchange.
+Conversations are scoped to the open PDF's file path but currently held in memory only — they're lost when the app restarts.
+Persisting them (and dark mode) are being built next, one at a time.

 ## Tech stack

 - **Shell**: Tauri v2, Rust backend
 - **Frontend**: React + TypeScript, Vite
 - **PDF rendering**: PDF.js (`pdfjs-dist`)
-- **Local storage**: SQLite, per-document highlights/explanations/notes
+- **Local storage**: planned — SQLite, per-document highlights/explanations/notes, and persisted chat conversations
 - **API keys**: stored via the OS keychain (Rust `keyring` crate), one entry per provider, never returned to the webview
 - **LLM calls**: made only from the Rust backend (Anthropic, OpenAI, Google/Gemini), streamed to the frontend via a Tauri IPC channel